Berky115/BidValidator/readme.md

  ## API

-**/sendRequest** A Post request that consumes a JSON response object following the OpenRTB Specifications version 2.3 available online: [openRTB](https://www.iab.com/wp-content/uploads/2015/06/OpenRTB-API-Specification-Version-2-3.pdf)
+**/bid-validator/v1/bids/search** A Post request that consumes a JSON response object and searches for the best matching bids.
+Following the OpenRTB Specifications version 2.3 available online: [openRTB](https://www.iab.com/wp-content/uploads/2015/06/OpenRTB-API-Specification-Version-2-3.pdf)

+**/bid-validator/v1/bids** A Get request to see all active bids being evaluated.

  ## Sample request